Uniform-in-Time Wasserstein Stability Bounds for (Noisy) Stochastic Gradient Descent: Wasserstein Stability of SGD via Markov Chain Perturbations

 \begin{remark} In Theorem~\ref{thm:nonconvex}, we can take $R=\frac{2K_{0}}{m}(1+\epsilon)$ for some fixed $\epsilon\in(0,1)$ so we can take

 Moreover, we can take $\eta_{0}=\frac{\hat{\eta}}{2}$, $\gamma_{0}=1-\frac{m\eta\epsilon}{2}$, and $\psi=\frac{\hat{\eta}}{2\eta K_{0}}$, so that

-provided that $\eta\leq 1$. \end{remark} Next, let us provide some explicitly computable lower bounds for $\hat{\eta}$ in \eqref{eqn:hat:eta}.
+provided that $\eta\leq 1$.
+Note that the parameter $\hat{\eta}$ in \eqref{eqn:hat:eta} appears in the upper bound in equation~\eqref{W:upper:bound} that controls the $1$-Wasserstein algorithmic stability of the SGD.
+It is easy to see from equation~\eqref{W:upper:bound} that the smaller $\bar{\eta}$, the smaller the $1$-Wasserstein bound.
+By the defintion of $\bar{\eta}$, the larger $\hat{\eta}$, the smaller the $1$-Wasserstein bound.
+As a result, we would like to choose $\hat{\eta}$ to be as large as possible, and the equation \eqref{eqn:hat:eta} provides an explicit value that $\hat{\eta}$ can take, which is already the largest as possible. \end{remark} Next, let us provide some explicitly computable lower bounds for $\hat{\eta}$ in \eqref{eqn:hat:eta}.
 This is achievable if we specify further the noise assumption.
 Under the assumption that $\xi_{k}$ are i.i.d.\ Gaussian distributed, we have the following corollary.

 \begin{corollary} Under the assumptions in Theorem~\ref{thm:nonconvex}, we further assume the noise $\xi_{k}$ are i.i.d.
 Gaussian $\mathcal{N}(0,\Sigma)$ so that $\mathbb{E}[\Vert\xi_{1}\Vert^{2}]=\text{tr}(\Sigma)=\sigma^{2}$.
 We also assume that $\Sigma\prec I_{d}$.
 Then, we have